stephenroller/ice9/README.md

 -----------------------

 ### Constant Folding
- some of the constant folding was performed here.
+Most of the constant folding was performed at the AST level (astoptimizer.py).

     $ echo "writes 3 + 4;"  | ice9
         0: LD        6, 0(0)        * Set the stack pointer